jahanvipandey6693/jahanvipandey6693/README.md

 -->

 - Myself Jahanvi Pandey
-- 🔭 I’m interested in AIML and cybersecurity
+- 🔭 I’m interested in AIML and cybersecurity related stuff.
-- 🌱 I’m currently learning cyber security
+- 🌱 I’m currently learning basics of ml and cybersecurity.
-- 👯 I’m looking to collaborate on AIML and cyber security
+- 👯 I’m looking to collaborate for learning, upgrading skill and growing together.
 - 💬 Ask me about ...
 - 📫 How to reach me: ...
 - 😄 Pronouns: she/her